MisterTea/EternalTerminal/external_imported/sentry-native/external/crashpad/tools/crashpad_http_upload.md

 <!--
-Copyright 2017 The Crashpad Authors.
-All rights reserved.
+Copyright 2017 The Crashpad Authors

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.